Source Illumination Map

 IES and EULUMDAT contain only far-field data, and are a common way of describing the performance of a source or a complete illumination system.
 Usually, we convert the .IES or .LDT file into a source of rays, and then trace the rays.
 This is of course essential if the rays are to interact with optical components like mirrors or glass.

-However, when we just want to see what the illumination pattern produced by and IES or LDT will look like on a distant plane, we can now using new features in Zemax IE. Use the Source Illumination Map to generate this data directly without tracing rays.
+However, when we just want to see what the illumination pattern produced by and IES or LDT will look like on a distant plane, we can now using new features in Zemax Premium.
+Use the Source Illumination Map to generate this data directly without tracing rays.
 This method is extremely fast, and accurate.

 The Source Illumination Map can project multiple sources, at arbitrary locations and tilts, onto the same screen.
 Since IES and LDT files do not contain spectral data, this must be added, as follows: